 The university does not claim ownership of such inventions.
 However, any developments or improvements of these inventions that you make while at UNLV may be owned by the university and should be disclosed to the UNLV Office of Economic Development.
 New invention disclosures can be submitted via our inventor portal: https://unlv.inteum.com/unlv/inventorportal/login.aspx

 An invention may be an article, a composition of matter, a process, or an apparatus.
 Inventions eligible for a U.S. patent must be novel, useful, and non-obvious:

 - What does “novel” mean?

-The invention must be noticeably different from publicly available inventions.
+- The invention must be noticeably different from publicly available inventions.
 This does not mean that all aspects of an invention must be novel.
 For example, new uses of known processes, matter, or materials are patentable.
 Incremental improvements on known processes may also be patentable.
 To be considered novel, an invention must be the inventor’s original work.
 In addition, the inventor must file a patent application within certain time constraints if the invention has been publicly disclosed.
 Novelty is generally determined through a process called a “prior art search.”
-As the UNLV technology transfer team processes a given application, the inventor is expected to directly participate in the prior art search process.
+As the UNLV Office of Economic Development team processes a given application, the inventor is expected to directly participate in the prior art search process.

 - What does “useful” mean?